Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 * Test: HTML markup for the contact page using W3Validator:
     * Result: No errors or warnings found.

+* Test: Checked the code using gitpod's python validator, via the command python3 -m flake8 and as well as PEP8 Online Validator.
+    * Result: No errors found.

 * Test: I have also tested the App's URL via Django Unit Testing.
-    * Result: No errors found.

-(Image)

-* Test: Checked the code using gitpod's python validator, via the command python3 -m flake8 and as well as PEP8 Online Validator.

     * Result: No errors found.